Superhero fiction: Secret identities

 Both superheroes and supervillains often use alter egos while in action.
 While sometimes the character's real name is publicly known, alter egos are most often used to hide the character's secret identity from their enemies and the public.

 With superheroes, the duality of their identities is kept a secret and closely guarded to protect those close to them from being harmed and to prevent them from being called upon constantly, even for problems not serious enough to require their attention.
 This can be a source of drama with the superhero being forced to devise means of getting out of sight to change without revealing their identity, or bearing the price of keeping such a secret.
 In addition, this narrative trope can allow fantasy characters to be in occasional realistic stories without the fantasy element of the sub-genre appearing.

 With supervillains, by contrast, the duality of their identities is kept a secret and closely guarded to conceal their crimes from the general public, so that they may inflict greater harm on the general public, and to enable them to act freely, and hence illegally, without risk of arrest by law-enforcement authorities.

 Death

 Death in superhero fiction is rarely permanent, as characters who die are often brought back to life through supernatural means or via retcons (retroactive changes to the continuity), the alteration of previously established facts in the continuity of a fictional work.
 Fans have termed the practice of bringing back dead characters "comic book death".

+One of the most "permanent" forms of death in superhero fiction occur in origin stories.
+Examples may include Batman's parents being murdered by a lowly crook, Spider-Man's uncle being shot by a robber he neglected to catch, and while not typically considered a superhero, The Punisher exacts vengeance on criminals for the violent killing of his family during a shootout in Central Park.
+These "backstory deaths" are typically permanent in main continuities, though they may appear as ghosts or visions to motivate or comfort the superhero, or in flashbacks.

 Another common trait of superhero fiction is the killing off of a superhero's significant other by a supervillain to advance the plot.
-Comic book writer Gail Simone has coined the term "Women in Refrigerators" (named after an incident in Green Lantern #54 where Kyle Rayner's girlfriend Alex DeWitt is murdered by the supervillain Major Force and stuffed into Rayner's refrigerator) to refer to this practice.
+Comic book writer Gail Simone has coined the term "Women in Refrigerators" (named after an incident in Green Lantern vol. 3, #54 where Kyle Rayner's girlfriend Alex DeWitt is murdered by the supervillain Major Force and stuffed into Rayner's refrigerator) to refer to this practice.